Quake III Arena Readme

 Weapon Re-spawn Times in Team Games

-Changing Video During Victory Sequence
+Changing Video During Victory

 Config file Load/Save